fhellwig/denormalize/README.md

 ### `getProperty(data, name)`

-- Returns the property value from the data specified by the name.
+- Returns the property value from the data specified by the name or `undefined` if no such property.

 ### `setProperty(data, name, value)`